borismus/smus.com/content/books_all.md

 well structured and awkwardly straddles the line between popular science, textbook, and paper.

-I read most of it, but ended up bored and confused by Chapter 9.
+I read most of it, but ended up bored and confused in the middle of Chapter 9.
 Perhaps if I was actively studying statistics, and had more time to delve deeper into the content, I would be more patient with the author, and find more time to work out the details of the mathematics in my spare time.
 Nonetheless, here are the pearls I managed to uncover for myself:

 **Ladder of causation**: Early on, the author presents "three distinct levels of cognitive ability: seeing, doing, and imagining.":